RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

          )
 ```

-We start with the `ggplot` function, and specify a mapping, which in this case means specifying the x-axis and the y-axis.
+We start with `ggplot` and specify a mapping/aesthetic, which in this case means specifying the x-axis and the y-axis.

 ```r